fictionco/fiction/@docs/essentials/main-files/index.md

 ## Loading Your Main Files

-Main files are auto loaded based on the configuration you set in your app's `package.json`.
+Main files are auto-loaded based on the configuration you set in your app's `package.json`.

 ### App vs Server Loading